 Jansa’s 2009 Concierto Ibérico (Concerto for Euphonium) was a finalist for the 2010 Harvey G. Phillips Award for Composition.
 His works have been featured on several radio programs, one winning a 2013 Associated Press APME Award.
 Jansa’s music has also been recorded for the Albany Records Label.

 In addition to his compositional endeavors, Jansa has conducted several performances of his music both in Europe and the United States.
-He also serves on the board of directors of the Atlanta Chamber Winds.
+He also served on the board of directors of the Atlanta Chamber Winds.
 In 2020, the ensemble released an album entitled Wind Music that included Jansa’s woodwind trio Morning Sides.

 Tim Jansa holds a doctorate in Educational Leadership from Georgia State University.
 He lives in Atlanta, GA (USA), with his husband Chris, a radio news anchor, and their dog Emma.
 Please visit his LinkedIn page for more information.